List of Participants of EMPOC_2026

 • Halina Szatyłowicz, Faculty of Chemistry, Warsaw University of Technology,

-• Adam Proń, Faculty of Chemistry, Warsaw University of Technology, (Key Speaker)
+• Adam Proń, Faculty of Chemistry, Warsaw University of Technology, “Donor–Acceptor Macromolecular Organic Semiconductors as Precursors of Novel Electronic, Electrochromic, and Photoelectrocatalytic Materials” (Key Speaker)

-• Marta Gordel-Wójcik, Faculty of Chemistry, University of Wrocław
+• Marta Gordel-Wójcik, Faculty of Chemistry, University of Wrocław, “Ultrafast excited-state dynamics in trimethoxysilylazachalcone-functionalized colloidal gold nanoshells” (oral 20′)

-• Poul Erik Hansen, Roskilde University, (Key Speaker)
+• Poul Erik Hansen, Roskilde University, “Drugs, natural products and hydrogen bonding” (Key Speaker, online lecture)

-• Piotr Cysewski, Collegium Medicum of Bydgoszcz, Nicolaus Copernicus in Toruń, “Machine learning for solubility enhancements of active pharmaceutical ingredients.”
+• Piotr Cysewski, Collegium Medicum of Bydgoszcz, Nicolaus Copernicus in Toruń, “Solubility advantage of (natural) deep eutectic solvents: insight from measurements, quantum chemistry and machine learning.” (oral 20′)

 • Rafał Szabla, Institute of Advanced Materials, Faculty of Chemistry, Wrocław University of Science and Technology, “Quantifying photoinduced electron transfer in biological systems” (Key Speaker)